 • N2 National Road — 739 km traversing the entire country from north to south through mountain ranges, river valleys and 11 rivers.
 Portugal's answer to Route 66.

-• Douro Valley — terraced vineyards dropping steeply to the river on both sides, with port wine quintas at almost every stage.
+• Douro Valley — terraced vineyards dropping steeply to the river on both sides, with port wine quintas (lare country houses) at almost every stage.

 Two completely different experiences in the same country:

 • Algarve — coastal cliffs, inland limestone hills, warm year-round, flat to moderate terrain.
-Best for beginners and those combining cycling with beach time
+Best for beginner multi-day riders and those combining cycling with beach time

 • Douro Valley — steep terraced vineyards, river roads, significant climbing, UNESCO heritage at every turn.
 Rewards more experienced riders with exceptional food and wine